tusharsadhwani/formatjson/README.md

 ```

 Averaging 400 milliseconds on my M1 MacBook Air, which is about 38 times faster
-than pretter, which took 15.27 seconds:
+than prettier, which took 15.27 seconds:

 ```console
 $ time npx prettier --check large.json